1 Sep 2020 admin

 Countrywide Lockdown had come into effect on 24th March and came to an end on 21st July.

-All the academic activities like classes and exams of all kinds including the Public Commission have suspended from 19th March.
+All the academic activities like classes and exams of all kinds including the Public Commission have been suspended from 19th March.

 Ministry of Culture Tourism and Civil Aviation (MOCTCA) has suspended the Visit Nepal 2020 campaign on 22 March.
 The motto of this great campaign was to attract more than two million tourists to visit Nepal by the end of this year.